sugiartofahmi/sugiartofahmi/README.md

 # 💫 About Me:
-An informatics engineering student with experience in web programming, especially in front end development using HTML, CSS and JavaScript.
-Besides that, I also have expertise in using the React JS framework and Tailwind CSS.
-I am very interested in doing an internship in front-end web development and I'm sure I can make a positive contribution for the company
+An informatics engineering student at Universitas Islam Nusantara with experience in backend development.
+Proficient in building applications using the Nest.js Typescript framework, creating API documentation, designing databases, and applying Git features.
+One of the projects worked on was building the backend for an internal campus application using microservices architecture.
+Has a high learning spirit and is always eager to improve skills in backend development.
+Has good communication skills and is able to work effectively in a team.

 ## 🌐 Socials: